How Much to Hang a Door?

 In some instances, it may not be suitable to carry out maintenance and repair work yourself, particularly if you are not physically able or confident in your ability to do the work yourself.

-Carpenters and handymen typically charge a day-rate of between £100 - £150 a day, so for a relatively quick project relating to door work you should budget £50 for their time and labour – though always check with them first before the work begins.
+Carpenters and handymen typically charge a day rate of between £100 and £150 a day, so for a relatively quick project relating to door work, you should budget £50 for their time and labour – though always check with them first before the work begins.

-Open-plan living has become increasingly popular over recent years, offering large multifunctioning spaces compared to compartmentalised living.
+Open-plan living has become increasingly popular over recent years, offering large multifunctional spaces compared to compartmentalised living.

-Before fitting internal doors, consider some of the pros and cons to open living and whether it would suit your needs better than traditional, separate living spaces.
+Before fitting internal doors, consider some of the pros and cons of open living and whether it would suit your needs better than traditional, separate living spaces.

 Pros